funwithflutter/lit_firebase_auth/README.md

     return Column(
       children: [
         Text('Welcome', style: Theme.of(context).textTheme.headline4),
-        // You need to wrap the custom sign-in widgets with a SignIn form.
+        // You need to wrap the custom sign-in widgets with a SignInForm.
         // This is used to validate the email and password SignInForm(
           formChild: Column(